yijunyu/trusted-programming.github.io/2021-02-07/blog.md

 ### `cargo-geiger`

-To improve safety, we would like as much code as possible to be checked by the Rust compiler.
+To improve safety, we would like to know much code has been checked by the Rust compiler.
 Fortunately, [`cargo-geiger`](https://github.com/rust-secure-code/cargo-geiger) does almost this by counting the statistics of `unsafe` items such as `fn`, `expr`, `struct`, `impl`, `trait`, and their occurrences in various dependent crates: